Guillermo Tritschler y Córdova

 Guillermo Tritschler y Córdova (6 July 1878 – 29 July 1952) was a Mexican prelate of the Catholic Church.

-Born in 1878 to the German-born Martin Tritschler and Rosa Córdova, his he was raised mostly by his uncle, who sent him to study at the Colegio Pio-Latino-Americano Pontificio and Pontifical Gregorian University in Rome.
+Born in 1878 to the German-born Martin Tritschler and Rosa Córdova, he was raised mostly by his uncle, who sent him to study at the Colegio Pio-Latino-Americano Pontificio and Pontifical Gregorian University in Rome.
 He was ordained in 1904 and served as a seminary professor and later Canon Penitentiary of the Mexico City Metropolitan Cathedral.
 In 1931 he was appointed Archbishop of San Luis Potosí, where he served until 1941, when he was appointed Archbishop of Monterrey.
 He served in that position until his death on 29 July 1952.

 His cause for canonization is open and the Congregation for the Causes of Saints recently conferred on him the title of Servant of God.

 Biography

 Early life and family

 Tritschler was born on 6 July 1878 in San Andrés Chalchicomula, Puebla, Mexico.
 He was baptized, received his First Communion, and was confirmed in the same parish church of that town.

 His father, Martin Tritschler, grew up on a farm in Schwärzenbach, Germany, in what was then a region of the Duchy of Württemberg.
 His father came from an old family of German farmers, whose roots date back to the earliest settlements in the Black Forest, and who were feudal servants of the monasteries of Friedenweiler, Reichenau Island, and Saint Gall.
 His paternal ancestors first moved into the area in 1437, and settled an area called Ebenemooshof.
 His father was forced to leave the farm due to primogeniture laws, and he moved to Mexico where he became a prosperous clock manufacturer and retailer.

 His mother, Rosa Maria Córdova y Puig (1843–1881), was the daughter of Spanish immigrants to a newly independent Mexico.
 Rosa's father was Lieutenant Joaquín de Córdova y García, a former member of the Spanish Royal Army who, like many others, defected to join the fledgling Army of the Three Guarantees.

 The youngest of eight children, Tritschler's brother Martín, the oldest of the eight, entered the priesthood and in 1900 was consecrated Bishop of the Diocese of Yucatán, was elevated to archbishop in 1907, serving until his death in 1942.
 The second oldest of his siblings, Joaquín, became manager of the estates of Sebastian B. de Mier, a Mexican businessman and diplomat.
 His sister Rosa Maria joined Religious Servants of the Sacred Heart of Jesus and of the Poor, a young religious order founded by José Maria de Yermo y Parres, and she went on to become Mother Superior of the order.
 His sixth oldest sibling, Alfonso, graduated from the Pontifical Gregorian University in Rome but decided not to become a priest, and pursued a career in architecture.
 His three other siblings died in childhood.

 Tritschler's mother died when he was three years old, and his father died in 1894, when he was 16.